snr-laboratory/snrlab-microfab-trial0/doc/ALD/Journal.md

 IN4, IN5 (The "Pulse Valves"): These are ALD3 valves.
 These are fast, precise valves that perform the actual microsecond-to-millisecond pulsing for the ALD recipe.

+### Proceeding to the dual-channel test
+To demonstrate controller's ability to manage sequences accurately.
+  - Sequence control: Proves software can correctly control multiple valves turning on and off relative to each other.
+  - Channel delay: Measure the actual time gap between one dummy valve closing and the next opening, accounting for the measured latencies of these specific valves (inter-pulse timing).

+### Old code single-valve test
+Purpose: To test the characteristics of one single valve in isolation.
+- Logic: Active-LOW.
+It correctly uses LOW to turn the valve ON and HIGH to turn it OFF.
+(word doc 20251029 Data Collection for SVs contains the code)

+### New Code: dual-channel test (IN4 - TMA ALD vs. IN3 - N2 Purge)

+---
 ## Task for 20251029

 ### SV data collection